Beh-naz/Penguins-Species-Classification/README.md

 The script starts by loading the "penguins" dataset from Seaborn and performing initial preprocessing, such as dropping missing values and encoding categorical variables.

 ### Exploratory Data Analysis (EDA):
 It then visualizes the dataset to understand the distribution of different features across penguin species.
+Find the visualizations [here](https://github.com/Beh-naz/Penguins-Species-Classification/tree/main/Visualizations).

 ### Feature Selection and Scaling:
 Different sets of features are selected and normalized using MinMaxScaler to ensure that distance calculations during the KNN algorithm are not biased by the scale of the features.